EJF Keynote at the South Carolina Society of Health-System Pharmacists (SCSHP) 2026 Annual Meeting

 D. Examination

-1. A board-approved technician examination shall consist of integrated pharmacy subject matter and any other disciplines the board may deem appropriate in order to permit the candidate to demonstrate his competency.
+1. A board-approved pharmacy technician certification examination shall consist of integrated pharmacy subject matter and any other disciplines the board may deem appropriate in order to permit the candidate to demonstrate his competency.
 The candidate shall achieve a passing score, as determined by the board.

 §905.
 Pharmacy Technician Certificate